By using this site, you agree to the Privacy Policy and Terms of Use.

 5. Are there spicy food options available?

 Definitely!
-Many street foods in Rishikesh are known for their spicy flavors.
+Many street foods in Rishikesh are known for their spicy flavours.
 Snacks like Pani Puri, Chole Bhature, and Aloo Tikki are typically spicy, but you can ask the vendor to adjust the spice level according to your preference.
 If you can’t handle too much spice, dishes like Dhokla and Rabri Malpua are milder options.

 6. Where can I find the best street food in Rishikesh?